Pool resurfacing costs an average of $11,000

 Fiberglass | $6,500 |

-The average cost to resurface a gunite pool is up to $6,500.
-However, the type of finish for a concrete pool greatly impacts the estimated cost.
+Expect to spend up to $6,500 to refinish a gunite pool.
+However, the type of finish for a concrete pool significantly impacts the estimated cost.
 Most homeowners find that paint and plaster finishes are more affordable, while aggregate and pebble are more durable but cost more.

 The only way to resurface a vinyl-lined pool is to repair or replace it.
-Repairing a pool costs at least $100 to $500 in materials only and depends on the material’s thickness and durability.
-At the same time, full pool liner replacement costs $1,200 to $3,850, or an average cost of $2,500.
+Repairing a pool costs at least $100 to $500 in materials only, and depends on the material’s thickness and durability.
+Full pool liner replacement costs between $1,000 and $3,500 per 1,000 sq. ft., with an average cost of $2,500.

-The finish also plays a significant role in your pool replastering cost estimate.
+Your chosen finish is another big line item in the resurfacing budget.
 Painting your pool’s surface will cost significantly less overall than a luxury tile finish.

 Finish | Average Cost |